fluencelabs/nox/docs/src/backend/app_debugging.md

 }
 ```

-It is important to note that by default debugging capabilities is disabled on the Fluence network because of verification game process (you can find more information about it in [our paper](TODO)).
+It is important to note that by default debugging capabilities is disabled in the Fluence network because of verification game process (you can find more information about it in [our paper](TODO)).

 ## Usage of Scala runner

-Sometimes it needs not only debug output but a possibility to run resulted Wasm `app` with some different inputs.
+Sometimes it needs not only a debug output but a possibility to run resulted Wasm `app` with some different inputs.
 It can be done by using so-called runner written on Scala (because of it uses a `WasmVm` implementation that also written on Scala).

 Let's a dig a little bit into `hello-world2` [runner]((https://github.com/fluencelabs/fluence/tree/master/vm/examples/hello-world2/runner)).
 It receives a path to a Wasm binary as the first CLI argument, then creates `vm` object that extends `WasmVm` trait.
 During this creation Wasm code is compiled by Asmble to JVM and loaded into VM.
 This trait has two public methods: `invoke` that manages requests to `app` and `getVmState` that computes a hash of significant inner state.
 In the following code snippet